grammyjs/website/site/docs/advanced/deployment.md

 1. [Use grammY runner.](../plugins/runner.md)
 2. [Use `sequentialize` with the same session key resolver function as your session middleware.](./scaling.md#concurrency-is-hard)
-3. Go through the configuration options of `run` ([API reference](https://doc.deno.land/https://deno.land/x/grammy_runner/mod.ts/~/run)) and make sure they fit your needs, or even consider composing your own runner out of sources and sinks.
+3. Go through the configuration options of `run` ([API reference](https://doc.deno.land/https://deno.land/x/grammy_runner/mod.ts/~/run)) and make sure they fit your needs or even consider composing your own runner out of sources and sinks.
    The main thing to consider is the maximum load you want to apply to your server, i.e., how many updates may be processed at the same time.
 4. Consider implementing [graceful shutdown](./reliability.md#graceful-shutdown) in order to stop your bot when you want to terminate it (i.e., to switch to a new version).